NDEAM Employer Challenge

 Commit to Hiring and Retaining People with Disabilities

-This October, CDLE and DVR challenge employers to commit to hiring and retaining individuals with disabilities by recognizing that this untapped talent pool is key to achieving an equitable, diverse, inclusive and accessible (EDIA) workplace.
-We are kicking off the challenge in October in recognition of National Disability Employment Awareness Month (NDEAM) and plan to continue the challenge throughout the year.
+Colorado Department of Labor and Employment (CDLE) and DVR challenge employers to commit to hiring and retaining individuals with disabilities by recognizing that this untapped talent pool is key to achieving an equal and open workplace.

 Individuals with disabilities are an untapped labor pool, with only 34.4% of adults currently employed compared to an estimated 75% of adults without disabilities currently employed (nTIDE, July 2022).